 Most historians now agree that the concept of the homosexual and the heterosexual as distinct categories of people emerged only in the late nineteenth century.
 Jonathan Ned Katz, The Invention of Heterosexuality 10 (1995).
-The growth of American cities in the same period permitted homosexuals to develop an extensive collective life-to which some Americans responded with fascination and sympathy, and many others with dread.
-Prosecutions for sodomy and related offenses increased dramatically in the late nineteenth century, and the policing of gay life escalated in the early twentieth century.
+The growth of American cities in the same period permitted homosexuals to develop an extensive collective life to which some Americans responded with fascination and sympathy, and many others with dread.
+Prosecutions for sodomy and related offenses increased dramatically in the late nineteenth century, and the policing of gay life escalated in the first decades of the twentieth century.
 See George Chauncey, Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890-1940, at 132-141, 147, 256, 271-273 (1994).

 Hostile Medical and Religious Views Encouraged the Escalation of Anti-Gay Policing.
-Hostility to homosexuals was at times motivated by uneasiness about the dramatic changes underway in gender roles at the turn of the last century.
-In this era-indeed until 1973-homosexuality was classified as a disease, defect, or disorder.
+Hostility toward homosexuals was at times motivated by uneasiness about the dramatic changes underway in gender roles at the turn of the last century.
+In this era indeed until 1973-homosexuality was classified as a disease, defect, or disorder.
 Many physicians initially argued that the homosexual (or "sexual invert") was characterized as much by his or her violation of conventional gender roles as by sexual interests.
 Numerous doctors identified suffragists, women entering the professions, and other women challenging the limits placed on their sex as victims of a medical disorder.
+Thus, doctors explained that "the female possessed of masculine ideas of independence" was a "degenerate" and that "a decided taste and tolerance for cigars, [the] dislike and sometimes incapacity for needlework and some capacity for athletics" were all signs of female "sexual inversion."
+Similarly, a doctor thought it significant that a male "pervert" "never smoked and never married; and was entirely averse to outdoor games."
+George Chauncey,

-See George Chauncey, From Sexual Inversion to Homosexuality: Medicine and the Changing Conceptualization of Female Deviance, 58-59 SALMAGUNDI 114, 119-121, 124, 139-141 (1982-1983).
+From Sexual Inversion to Homosexuality: Medicine and the Changing Conceptualization of Female Deviance, 58-59 Salmagundi 114, 119-121, 124, 139-141 (1982-1983) (brackets, citations, and quotation marks omitted).

 Doctors for decades continued to identify homosexuality per se as a "disease," "mental defect," "disorder," or "degeneration."
 Such medical pronouncements provided "a powerful source of legitimation to anti-homosexual sentiment, much as medical science had previously legitimized widely held (and subsequently discarded) beliefs about male superiority and white racial superiority."
-GEORGE CHAUNCEY, WHY MARRIAGE?
-THE HISTORY SHAPING TODAY'S DEBATE OVER GAY EQUALITY 17 (2004).
+George Chauncey, Why Marriage?
+The History Shaping Today's Debate Over Gay Equality 17 (2004).

 Religiously inspired hostility to homosexuality also inspired an escalation in anti-gay policing.
 In the late nineteenth century, native-born Protestants organized "anti-vice" societies to suppress what they regarded as the sexual immorality and social disorder of the nation's burgeoning Catholic and Jewish immigrant neighborhoods-including the growing visibility of homosexuality.
 In New York City in the 1910s and 1920s, for instance, the Society for the Suppression of Vice (also known as the Comstock Society) worked closely with the police to arrest several hundred men for homosexual conduct.
-In Massachusetts, the Watch and Ward Society, established as the New England Society for the Suppression of

-Vice, conducted surveillance on virtually all the popular gay bars and gathering places of the time.
-See Paul Boyer, Urban Masses and Moral Order in America, 1820-1920, at 207 (1978); Chauncey, Gay New York 137-141, 146-147, 249-250; John D'Emilio & Estelle B. Freedman, Intimate Matters: A History of Sexuality in America 150-153 (2d ed.
-1997); The History Project, Improper Bostonians: Lesbian and Gay History from the Puritans to Playland 121-122 (1998).
+In Massachusetts, the Watch and Ward Society, established as the New England Society for the Suppression of Vice, conducted surveillance on virtually all the popular gay bars and gathering places of the time.
+See PAUL BOYER, URBAN MASSES AND MORAL ORDER IN AMERI-CA, 1820-1920, at 207 (1978); CHAUNCEY, GAY NEW YORK 137-141, 146-147, 249-250; JOHN D'EMILIO & ESTELLE B. FREEDMAN, INTIMATE MATTERS: A HISTO-

+RY OF SEXUALITY IN AMERICA 150-153 (2d ed.
+1997); THE HISTORY PROJECT, IMPROPER BOSTONIANS: LESBIAN AND GAY HISTORY FROM THE PURITANS TO PLAYLAND 121-122 (1998).